are you in?

 Another important component of your outline is the listing of the instructional materials you will use to deliver the course.

 Will you be using the classroom whiteboard only?
 Video lessons?
 Audio files?
 Printable handouts?
 Will the students be required to purchase a textbook in order to complete the class?

 Outlining instructional materials will be used in the class is a vital part of the planning process.
 Here’s an example you can model:

 In addition to the required texts, students will be provided with helpful, peer-reviewed studies, real-world case studies, and other online reading to accompany the course materials.

 Developing a course that will deliver the right information and produce a high-quality learning experience is no easy feat.
-Creating an outline that serves as a guide to the course is useful for both learners as well as for you so you can develop a more effective course.
+The creation of an outline that serves as a guide to the course is useful for both student learning as well as for you so you can develop a more effective course.

 By outlining the most important components—the main modules, lessons, topics, and learning objectives, you can deliver a highly effective, high-quality course in no time.